The Victim’s Father: Accused of Vengeance / Chapter 1: The Case That Shook the Town

 We shielded her identity even in our own reports.
 The news called her "Emily," and only a handful of officers knew her real name.
 In the hospital halls, nurses would pass her room with a glance, careful not to stare.

 After surgery, she spent an entire year in a hospital bed before being discharged.
-For the rest of her life, she’d likely need a catheter bag.
+For the rest of her life, she’d likely need a catheter.

 The doctors did what they could, but the damage was permanent.
 The social worker on her case admitted she’d cried more than once—seeing a child play with a Barbie on TV would send her right back to those hospital visits.

-Since all the perpetrators were under fourteen, they couldn’t be prosecuted.
-The law meant they got nothing but a written warning and some promises from their parents.
+Since all the perpetrators were under fourteen, they couldn’t be tried in adult court.
+In the end, it was juvenile petitions, formal warnings, and promises from their parents.

-In the U.S., juvenile protection laws mean even the worst acts by children don’t end in jail—just a written warning, maybe a stint in a juvenile center if you’re lucky.
+In our state, juvenile laws mean even the worst acts by kids rarely end in jail—more often it’s a written warning, supervision, maybe a stint in a juvenile center.
 This time, it was little more than paperwork and words.

-The guardians only had to pay compensation, and once the matter was settled, they all hurried out of town.
+The parents only had to pay a civil settlement, and once it was finalized, they all hurried out of town.

 Checks were signed, lawyers exchanged tense emails, and soon, minivans and U-Hauls lined the streets.
 Real estate signs appeared overnight.
 Neighbors watched from behind curtains, no one waving goodbye.
 There were no going-away parties.